pulumi/docs/content/blog/import-your-pulumi-cloud-data-with-tap-pulumi-cloud/index.md

 ---
-title: "Import your Pulumi Cloud data into your Data Warehouse with tap-pulumi-cloud"
+title: "Import Pulumi into your Data Warehouse with tap-pulumi-cloud"
 date: 2024-08-13T15:01:40-04:00
 draft: false
 meta_desc: Using the Meltano Singer SDK we have expanded the tap-pulumi-cloud connector to be able to export all the pulumi cloud data into your own Data Warehouse